lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :branch: Git branch to build against. (default: master)
     :git-url: URL to clone project from. (default: $GIT_URL/$GERRIT_PROJECT)

-This job is not part of the "{project-name}-ci-jobs" group.
-It must be called explicitly.
+This job is not part of the "{project-name}-ci-jobs" group and requires separate configuration.

 Example: